Jumpinqq/Tally/README.md

 1) Open Tally.java in your favorite IDE or Text Editor.
 2) Change the bot token, prefix, and help-word.
 3) Build the jar file.
-4) Launch, and you're good to go!
+4) Launch the bot, add it to your server.
+5) Name a text-channel anything that includes the word "counting" and you're set!

 ### User Testimonial
 > "*I can sleep safe and sound at night, knowing Tally is watching me sleep!*" **- Spiderman 2020**